ravynsoft/ravynos/Docs/BUILDING.md

 * Have a recent Xcode installed
 * Run: `cmake -S /path/to/ravynos -B /path/to/build -GNinja`
 * Run: `cmake --build /path/to/build`
+* Note: For BSD make target builds on macOS hosts without root privileges, use `bmake -j8 NO_ROOT=1 world`.

 __On Linux (tested on Arch 2025/12/21):__